Fright Night, 2011.

 Starring Anton Yelchin, Colin Farrell, David Tennant, Toni Collette, Christopher Mintz-Plasse, Imogen Poots and Dave Franco.

-A high-school student discovers that his next door neighbour is a vampire.
+A high school student comes to suspect that his next-door neighbor is a vampire.

 Fright Night follows Charley Brewster (Anton Yelchin), a down-to-earth high schooler who’s just trying to fit in with the cool crowd.
 He’s got a pretty girlfriend, Amy (Imogen Poots), and he’s got two douchebag friends – Reid Ewing and James Franco’s younger brother Dave.
 One day his old best friend Ed (Christopher Mintz-Plasse) comes to him with something he’s very serious about.
 Ed believes that Charley’s new neighbor Jerry (Colin Farrell) is in fact a vampire.
 Charley obviously doesn’t believe Ed at first, but as the movie progresses he starts to take notice of some of Jerry’s actions.
 For instance, vampires aren’t allowed into anyone’s house without an invitation and we get a scene where Charley gets some beer from his fridge for Jerry but he won’t cross the threshold into the house.
 A scream from Jerry’s house causes Charley to become paranoid that his neighbor really could be a vampire.
 Once he finds out what Jerry truly is he goes to Vegas, hoping a Criss Angel-like magician named Peter Vincent (David Tennant) will help him stop Jerry from taking over his neighborhood.